With the viral pandemic spreading across the world some people have asked if humidifiers could have a role in preventing indoor viral transmission.

 First and foremost, it’s very important to follow CDC advice and your local medical authorities on prevention.
-This includes face masks in public, covering coughs and sneezes, regular hand washing and avoiding contact with people suffering from infection.

 The actions and effects of humidified air on airborne viruses have been demonstrated and established in previous scientific research though.